good-loop/doc/pages/policy/complaints-procedure.md

 within two working days.
 The complaints manager will be the named person who deals with the complaint through the process.
 • If necessary, further details should be obtained from the complainant.
-If the complaint is not made by the customer but on the customer’s behalf, then consent of the customer, preferably in writing, must be obtained from the customer.
+If the complaint is not made by the customer but on the customer's behalf, then consent of the customer, preferably in writing, must be obtained from the customer.
-• A copy of the complaint’s procedure will be given to the customer.
+• A copy of the complaint's procedure will be given to the customer.
  • If the complaint raises potentially serious matters, advice should be sought from a legal advisor.
 If legal action is taken at this stage any investigation by Thomas Roofing under the complaints procedure should cease immediately.